 - 1 Enter Menu mode and access Menu 203.

 - 2 Press the Tuning control.

-- The cursor will begin blinking
+- · The cursor will begin blinking.

-- 3 Rotate the Tuning control to select a group to link. - 4 Press the Tuning control to set the group and move the cursor to the right. - Press [←] to move the cursor back or [→] to move the cursor to the right - 5 Repeat steps 3 and 4 to link additional groups together.
+- 3 Rotate the Tuning control to select a group to link. - 4 Press the Tuning control to set the group and move the cursor to the right. - Press [←] to move the cursor back or [→] to move the cursor to the right. - 5 Repeat steps 3 and 4 to link additional groups together.

-- 6 When you have entered your desired groups, press [→] to move the cursor to the right, then press the Tuning control to complete the entry and exit Menu mode. - You can insert a character by pressing [INS]. - You can delete the selected character by pressing [CLR]. - If you have entered the maximum of 6 groups, simply press the Tuning control to complete the entry and exit Menu mode.
+- 6 When you have entered your desired groups, press [→] to move the cursor to the right, then press the Tuning control to complete the entry and exit Menu mode. - You can insert one space by pressing [SPACE]. - You can insert a character by pressing [INS]. - You can delete the selected character by pressing [CLR]. - If you have entered the maximum of 6 groups, simply press the Tuning control to complete the entry and exit Menu mode.